Spooky’s Jump Scare Mansion is a Steam game with a cute exterior, but is really a primordial soup of horror game references.

-When it first came out, Spooky’s Jump Scare Mansion quickly grew in popularity.
+When it first came out, Spooky’s House of Jump Scares quickly grew in popularity among the Let’s Play community.
 Certainly not at the level of Five Nights at Freddy’s (how most unfortunate), but it still managed to catch on with famous Youtube channels like Pewdiepie, Markiplier, the Game Grumps, and Cinemassacre.
-Though it’s a rather simple game, Spooky’s Jump Scare Mansion has a fairly dedicated fanbase.
+Though it’s a rather simple game, Spooky’s House of Jump Scares has a fairly dedicated fanbase.

 Oh, she is so kawaii desu! <<<<<<3333###3#33#33halpmeithinkimturningweaboo3333

 Well, yeah.
 That’s not the only reason.
-It’s because the game can get legitimately scary and even interesting, even when you take the jump scares out of the formula.
+It’s because the game is still a horror game at its core despite its goofy title and deceitful cutesiness.
 For a free horror game, that is not a bad deal—but if you paid money for the HD Renovation, you might be a tad disappointed.

 The story is that you’re some random history enthusiast who had heard of tales of a haunted mansion, so you decided to check it out.
 Immediately, you were greeted by the little ghost girl known as Spooky.

 Aw!
 I just want to pinch her itty-bitty ghosty cheeks… <3333